 Budweiser Club Futures is part of Budweiser’s commitment to promoting Responsible Drinking, and each successful club will be given additional funding to run a community based Responsible Drinking activity in their area.
 Example activities include the promotion of a Designated Driver, encouraging families to educate their children about alcohol responsibility through the Family Talk programme and Good Sport – a training programme in responsible bartending.

-If your club is in steps 5–7, apply for a Budweiser Club Futures grant applications can be made here.
+If your club is in steps 5–7, click here to apply for a Budweiser Club Futures grant.